FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 would take the form of a show of hands.
 Following the vote, the Deputy Mayor declared

-the proposal to hold a Special Meeting on 10th April, 2018, at 3pm, as carried.--- 9
+the proposal to hold a Special Meeting on 10th April, 2018, at 3pm, as carried.
+---
+9

 4.